A conjecture of Zagier and the value distribution of quantum modular forms: Trigonometric products and cotangent sums

 Assume that \eqref{approx6} can thus be decomposed into

 which we can write as $A_k(r) \times B_k(r)$.
 In a similar way, we can decompose $\mathbf{J}_{4_1}(r')$ into $A_k(r') \times B_k(r')$, and we need to study

 Assume that $r \to \alpha$ and that accordingly $r' \to \alpha' = \{1/\alpha\}$.
-It turns out that $B_k(r)/B_k'(r') \to 1$ (somewhat surprisingly without the need for any further assumptions on the sequence $r$).
 Note that $A_k$ is composed of Sudler products $P_{q_\ell}$ for $\ell \leq k-1$.
 In all these products we can replace $r$ by $\alpha$ up to a very small error, so that instead of the quotient $A_k(r) / A_k(r')$, which depends on $k$ as well as on $r$, we now have a quotient which depends only on $k$ and $\alpha$.
-It remains to show that this quotient converges as $k \to \infty$, which will follow from an application of the Cauchy convergence criterion.
+It remains to show that this quotient converges as $k \to \infty$, which essentially means that the influence of the initial partial quotient $a_1$ contributing to $A_k(r)$ ``stabilizes'' as the length of the products increases.
+This will follow from an application of the Cauchy convergence criterion.
+Furthermore, it turns out that $B_k(r)/B_k(r') \to 1$ as $r \to \alpha$ and $r' \to \alpha'$ (somewhat surprisingly without the need for any further technical assumptions on the sequence $r$).
+This convergence crucially relies on the fact that the continued fraction expansion of $r'$ arises from that of $r$ by a simple shift to the left, which implies that the Ostrowski numeration systems generated by $r$ and $r'$ are structurally very similar.
+Thus we can relate a Sudler product $P_N(r)$ for some $N$ to a corresponding Sudler product $P_{N'}(r')$ for a suitable $N'$ in such a way that the Ostrowski expansion of $N'$ (with respect to $r'$) is obtained from the one of $N$ (with respect to $r$) by a simple shift to the left.
+In other words, there is an (asymptotic) shift-invariance of the Sudler product, when the same shift is applied to the (continued fraction expansion of the) argument as well as to the (Ostrowski expansion of the) index.
+This effect is captured in Proposition \ref{tailprop} below.

 We will carry out the steps sketched above in the following order.
 In Section \ref{sec_56} we obtain a precise version of the observation that $P_N(r)^2$ contributes significantly to $\mathbf{J}_{4_1}(r)$ only if $b_k \approx (5/6) a_{k+1}$ whenever $a_{k+1}$ is large (Proposition \ref{local5/6prop}).
 In Section \ref{fact_s_section} we show that the Sudler product $P_N(r)$ can be factorized into two components associated with $(b_0, \dots, b_{k-1})$ and $(b_k,\dots,b_L)$ respectively, provided that $a_{k+1}$ is large and that $b_k \approx (5/6) a_{k+1}$ (Lemma \ref{sudlerfactorlemma}).
 In other words, this result takes care of the dependence caused by the presence of the $\varepsilon_\ell$'s.
 In Section \ref{fact_k_section} we factorize $\mathbf{J}_{4_1}$ as sketched in \eqref{approx7}, again assuming that $a_{k+1}$ is large, thus eliminating the dependence caused by the Ostrowski numeration system (Proposition \ref{kashaevfactorprop}).
 In Section \ref{tailsection} we consider the ``tail'' part of the factorization, i.e.\ the quotient $B_k(r)/B_k(r')$ in the terminology from above.
 In Section \ref{zag_sec} we combine these ingredients and settle the continuity problem.